 In the era of fast-moving technologies and personal quantum computers at our doorstep, it is easy to wonder what is holding blockchain from becoming mainstream quicker.

 It still took the most recent disruptive Internet 30 years to go mainstream.

-A distributed, decentralized, borderless, neutral and censorship-resistant ledger is what makes the open blockchain technology unique and shine over other databases.
+A distributed, decentralized, borderless, neutral and censorship-resistant ledger is what makes the open blockchain technology unique and shines over other databases.
 To the point that over the next few decades it will permeate our organizations and institutions, and shape how we transact with one another.

-Yet, adoption will travel along two different timeframes and in order to understand the phenomenon better we need to think of the blockchain’s double role:
+Yet, adoption will travel along with two different timeframes and in order to understand the phenomenon better we need to think of the blockchain’s double role:

 - As the facilitator of peer-to-peer financial transactions.

 It will take longer to establish, due to its disruptive nature that will affect society’s reliability on third parties and will subsequently take long to shift people’s mentality on their finances.
 The decentralization and distribution of the ledger will make our regular intermediaries obsolete but its penetration in markets and society will be gradual and rather slow.
 In the history of money, think of the switch from barter to stones and from metals of value to a gold standard and fiat money.
-Adoption of these monetary systems was not fast nor effortless over the centuries.
+The adoption of these monetary systems was not fast nor effortless over the centuries.